 These potholes and associated grasslands create North America’s most productive habitat for breeding waterfowl, making it an area of global significance for Mallards, Northern Pintails, Blue-winged Teals, Gadwalls, Northern Shovelers, and others.
 The region has justifiably been referred to as the “Duck Factory of North America.”
 It produces approximately half of the continent’s waterfowl.

 However, over time many of these ponds and wetlands have been drained, filled, and converted to agriculture.
 In 1958, to address the increasing loss of this valuable habitat, FWS began to acquire land in the region.
 The resulting properties—WPAs—are small ponds, wetlands, and associated grasslands, primarily in North Dakota, South Dakota, Minnesota, and Montana, but also in Michigan, Nebraska, Wisconsin and Iowa.
-Most WPAs are small: they range from less than an acre to nearly 7,500 acres, averaging just 90 acres.
-But taken as a whole, WPAs total almost 3.8 million acres.
+Most WPAs are small: they range from less than an acre to nearly 7,500 acres, but average just 90 acres.
+Yet taken as a whole, WPAs total almost 3.8 million acres.

 WPAs provide critical breeding, resting, and nesting habitat for millions of ducks, geese, and swans, as well as shorebirds and grassland birds.
 However, because of the agricultural value of land in the region, many WPAs are small islands of wetland habitat surrounded by oceans of cropland.
 For this reason, waterfowl are concentrated on the remaining patches of habitat, with remarkable results: although just 2% of the prairie pothole region, WPAs and NWRs produce almost one-quarter of the region’s waterfowl.
 FWS calls WPAs the “Prairie Jewels of the National Wildlife Refuge System.”

 Thus, for birders, WPAs are vitally important for populations of many waterfowl as well as shorebirds, grassland species, and other migratory birds.
 They provide key habitat in areas where habitat is rare, making them disproportionately significant.
 Without WPAs, many common waterfowl (and other birds) would be much less common.
 Although a birder may never visit a WPA, he or she will almost surely see birds that have utilized a WPA.
 As examples, Mallards banded in the prairie pothole region have been observed in 45 states and it is likely that virtually all Whooping Cranes have stopped at a WPA during migration.